+I acknowledge receipt of a copy of the Tutor Doctor Child Protection and Safeguarding Policy.
 I confirm that I have read their contents.
 I understand my commitment to the protection and safeguarding of children detailed in the paragraph above.

 Name:

-Signed:

-Date:
+Signed: Date:

-Please print and sign this declaration and return to:
+Please complete and return to: Karen Croy kcroy@tutordoctor.co.uk

-Name: Paula Whittle

-Email: officesupport@tutordoctor.co.uk